Public participation: Science

-Citizen science

 Citizen science is a coined term commonly used to describe the participation of non-scientists in scientific research.

-Greater inclusion of non-professional scientists in policy research is important.
-It is academia's responsibly to facilitate the "democratization of policy research".
-This has several benefits: having citizens involved in not just the contribution of data, but also the framing and development of research itself.
+Greater inclusion of non-professional scientists in policy research and "democratization of policy research" can be important.
+Several benefits are claimed: having citizens involved in not just the contribution of data, but also the framing and development of research itself.
 The key to success in applying citizen science to policy development is data which is "suitable, robust, and of a known quality for evidence-based policy making".
 Barriers to applying citizen science to policy development include a lack of suitability between the data collected and the policy in question and skepticism regarding the data collected by non-experts.